AtomicSponge/wtengine/README.md

 Requires the library to be installed to build.
 Working on CMake!

-For now you can build with:
+For now you can try building with:
 ```
 cd example
 sh build_example.sh